TheDeathlyCow/thermoo-docs/docs/index.md

 | 1.20-1.20.1       | :x: Unsupported               |
 | 1.19.4            | :x: Unsupported               |
 | 1.19.2            | :x: Unsupported               |

-Status Definitions:

-* :white_check_mark: Supported: This version is fully supported and will receive all new features, fixes, and updates (where possible)
-* :warning: Critical fixes only: This version will receive only critical crash and security fixes, as well as minor features where they can be easily cherry-picked
-* :x: Unsupported: This version will receive no future updates, except for critical security fixes

 ## Requires Thermoo Badge